Quicklist: Types of Exterior House Siding

-Brick is an ideal material for home exteriors because it requires very little maintenance but because it’s installation is labor intensive and the process of making bricks is involved, brick tend to be more expensive than other material options.
+Brick is an ideal material for home exteriors because it requires very little maintenance.
+Because it’s installation is labor intensive, and the process of making bricks is involved, brick tends to be more expensive than other material options.

 Stone is among the most durable and low maintenance of all the materials.
 Nearly impervious to weathering and coming in a wide variety of stone types — granite, limestone, slate, etc. — stone is a great choice for a striking exterior.
 It can be cut into any shape and stacked or layers for many different effects.

-Quarried stone can create more natural looking aesthetic on a house.
-Like brick, the expensive of installing stone became to great and stone veneers were created.
-Unlike brick, stone veneers are generally made entirely of man-made materials to make the easier to install and more cost effective.
+Quarried stone can create a more natural-looking aesthetic on a house.
+Like brick, the expense of installing stone became too great and stone veneers were created.
+Unlike brick, stone veneers are generally made entirely of man-made materials to make them easier to install and more cost effective.

 Not to be outdone, quarries created a method of making thin sheets of stone.
 This made stone easier to carry and install, thus making it a bit more affordable.
 This multi-colored stone house makes a striking show with its puzzle-piece like exterior.

 Here is a winning combination of stucco and stone.
-With there being so many recipes for making stucco, it can be a relatively reasonable price when compared to other exterior materials.
+Because there are so many recipes for making stucco, it can be a relatively reasonable price when compared to other exterior materials.

-This combination of stucco and sand-colored stone on this house is a great combination for this villa style.
+The combination of stucco and sand-colored stone on this house is a great look for this villa style.
 The smooth surface of the stucco allows the symmetry of the structure to stand out more.

-This mint green stucco creates an interesting look against the cream accents of this traditional oriental styled exterior.
+Mint green stucco creates an interesting look against the cream accents of this traditional oriental-styled exterior.
 Warm terra cotta tiles contrast the green, like oxidized copper, for a fun touch.

 The contrast of golden wood against the white stucco and the black roof creates a striking exterior for the modern contemporary home.
 Stucco’s smooth surface allows the sharp angles of the design to cast interesting shadows, making the house appear even more visually interesting.

-Fiber cement panels are a common choice for more modern and contemporary styled designs.
-Large sheets, often as large as 4ft. by 8ft. are bolted to the structure and shadows reveal where the panels meet.
+Fiber cement panels are a common choice for more modern and contemporary-styled designs.
+Large sheets, often as large as four feet by eight feet are bolted to the structure and shadows reveal where the panels meet.
 Here, this modern home is covered in fiber cement panels and contrasted with a natural wood front door.

-Fiber cement can be tinted to nearly any color and often time comes with a 50 year warranty with little to no maintenance.
-Special ordering them in a particular color is ideal as factory painting is guaranteed for up to 25 years.
-This completely modern structure’s exterior is covered in charcoal colored fiber cement panels.
+Fiber cement can be tinted to nearly any color and often comes with a 50-year warranty with little to no maintenance.
+Special-ordering them in a particular color is ideal as factory painting is guaranteed for up to 25 years.
+This completely modern structure’s exterior is covered in charcoal-colored fiber cement panels.

-While not a new material used to exteriors, it is a relatively new concept to use metal as itself, and not masquerading as another material.
+While not a new material for exteriors, it is a relatively new concept to use metal as itself, and not masquerading as another material.
 Available in a multitude of types and finishes, the longevity of metal sets it apart from other materials.
-Corrugated steel, as shown above, copper, zinc, or aluminum are just a few of the options for metal.
+Corrugated steel, as shown above, copper, zinc or aluminum are just a few of the options for metal.

 Using glass as an exterior material isn’t for everyone, but it can’t be denied that it creates a unique style and provides plenty of natural light to the interior.
 On the down side, besides a lack of privacy, glass would need to be cleaned regularly, but shouldn’t require much more maintenance than that.